prirun/p50em/README.md

 ## Sample System Images

 A set of sample system images derived from the public emulators can be downloaded to get you started.
+These tarballs preserve sparse allocation ("holes"), so that uninitialized space in the disk images does not occupy actual space.
+You may need to tell `tar` to preserve this sparse allocation when you extract, e.g. with the `-S` option.

+The current
+[tarball](https://sysovl.info/pages/blobs/emulator/p50em_samplemachines_v4.tar)
-The [tarball](https://sysovl.info/pages/blobs/emulator/p50em_samplemachines_v4.tar) is 143510751 bytes, and its sha256sum is f7bf880cb1c7f32903ad85c4f52386cf2179067b8bfcf2c10b51c2e4dcf074dd.
+is 143510751 bytes, and its sha256sum is f7bf880cb1c7f32903ad85c4f52386cf2179067b8bfcf2c10b51c2e4dcf074dd.
 (gzip compression would only reduce this by ~400 kilobytes.)

 V4 corrects ACL problems in the Rev19 and Rev24 images.

-V3 removes additional junk, and rebuilds the disk images as 600 MB drives, split 30/10 heads filesystem/paging.
-This tarball preserves sparse allocation ("holes"), so that uninitialized space in the disk images does not occupy actual space.
-You may need to tell `tar` to preserve this sparse allocation when you extract, e.g. with the `-S` option.
-Also includes enhancements to the wrapper scripts: directory independence and the ability to run the `runem` script from a terminal.
+V3 removed additional junk, and rebuildt the disk images as 600 MB drives, split 30/10 heads filesystem/paging.
+It also included enhancements to the wrapper scripts: directory independence and the ability to run the `runem` script from a terminal.